silentmecha/steamcmd-wine/README.md

 # silentmecha/steamcmd-wine

-A base image of SteamCMD with [WINE](https://www.winehq.org/) for downloading and running Steam games and game server software that requires windows.
+A base image of SteamCMD with [WINE](https://www.winehq.org/) for downloading and running Steam game servers and game server software that requires windows.
 The image is built automatically every 6 hours with [Github Actions](https://github.com/silentmecha/steamcmd-wine/actions) and pushed to [Docker Hub](https://hub.docker.com/).